How to Choose the Perfect Rug for Your Space

 Common Rug Sizes

-For smaller spaces, a 5x8 rug is an excellent choice.
-This size works well in very compact living rooms, small home offices, or bedrooms where the rug is meant to sit at the foot of the bed.
+An excellent choice for very compact living rooms, small home offices, or bedrooms where the rug sits at the foot of the bed.

-The 10x14 rug is a statement piece designed for very large rooms or areas that require expansive coverage such as living rooms, family rooms, dining rooms, and primary bedrooms.
+A statement size for expansive coverage—large living rooms, family rooms, dining rooms, and primary bedrooms.

 Runners